-- 1. Early Access / Emergency Medical Response - 2.
-Early Cardio-Pulmonary Resuscitation - 3.
-Early Defibrillation - 4.
-Early Application of Advanced Care / ACLS of an Automated External Defibrillator (AED) is to rapidly identify and provide early defibrillation to the victim of SCA.
+1. Early Access / Emergency Medical Response

+- 2. Early Cardio-Pulmonary Resuscitation

+- 3. Early Defibrillation

+- 4. Early Application of Advanced Care / ACLS

+CPR is most effective when started immediately after the victim's collapse, but the use of basic CPR cannot convert a heart that is in ventricular fibrillation (VF) to a normal rhythm.
+The purpose of an Automated External Defibrillator (AED) is to rapidly identify and provide early defibrillation to the victim of SCA.
 Recognition of early warning signs, such as chest pains and discomfort before collapse, and shortness of breath, as well as the availability of an AED and the speed with which defibrillation is performed are major components for a successful resuscitation attempt.
 The use of AEDs within four to six minutes of the time of SCA has shown to be highly predictive for survival of a victim.
 AEDs eliminate the need for training in rhythm recognition and make early defibrillation by minimally trained individuals practical and achievable.